Automatic number-plate recognition: Development

 ANPR was invented in 1976 at the Police Scientific Development Branch in Britain.
 Prototype systems were working by 1979, and contracts were awarded to produce industrial systems, first at EMI Electronics, and then at Computer Recognition Systems (CRS, now part of Jenoptik) in Wokingham, UK.
 Early trial systems were deployed on the A1 road and at the Dartford Tunnel.
 The first arrest through detection of a stolen car was made in 1981.
-However, ANPR did not become widely used until new developments in cheaper and easier to use software were pioneered during the 1990s.
+However, ANPR did not become widely used until new developments in cheaper and easier-to-use software were pioneered during the 1990s.
 The collection of ANPR data for future use (i.e., in solving then-unidentified crimes) was documented in the early 2000s.
-The first documented case of ANPR being used to help solve a murder occurred in November 2005, in Bradford, UK, where ANPR played a vital role in locating and subsequently convicting killers of Sharon Beshenivsky.
+The first documented case of ANPR being used to help solve a murder occurred in November 2005, in Bradford, UK, where ANPR played a vital role in locating and subsequently convicting the killers of Sharon Beshenivsky.